-I am frequently asked, “how can I stay motivated through different career stages”?
+I am frequently asked, “How can I stay motivated through different career stages”?

-I would therefore reframe that question with three others, “how can I become more aware of the fluctuations in my motivation day to day”?
+I would therefore reframe that question with three others, “How can I become more aware of the fluctuations in my motivation day to day”?
 “How do fluctuations in motivation impact my engagement with work”?
-And “how is my motivation impacted by change or different career stages”?
+And “How is my motivation impacted by change(s) in my career life”?

 Consider the following.